pagliaresbcc/Hostel/README.md

 # HostelApp

-  Computer Science final paper, whose goal is show the importance of software tests in an application <br>
+  Computer Science final paper whose goal is to show the importance of software tests, applied in an application <br>
   that simulates a hostel reservation system. <br>
   The application was created using React for front-end, SpringBoot for back-end and MySQL for data storage. <br>
   To perform the tests was used JUnit for unity and integration tests and Selenium for end-to-end tests.